Image

 • Any other circumstance the court finds would create an undue hardship

-If you need to restore limited driving privileges, consult a knowledgeable Holts Summit, MO DWI lawyer now to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Holts Summit, MO DWI lawyer as soon as possible to help improve your chances of approval.

-For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
+For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
 (This is why the Combs Waterkotte Holts Summit, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • The machine used must be approved under state regulations